 I should say that I was in a special mood when writing the blog post about DGI and if it was right for me.

-When choosing a strategy that one will focus on the next 10 – 50 years, I think it´s only natural to be critical.
+When choosing a strategy that one will focus on for the next 10 to 50 years, I think it’s only natural to be critical.
 Let’s see what I figured out.

-Another important part about the blog is that I want to be honest so that other people can learn from it.
-Since it´s anonymous, I don´t need to think about losing character (the investing world and it´s society is a place where uncertainty is looked upon with contempt).
+Another important part of the blog is I want to be honest so other people can learn from it.
+Since it’s anonymous, I don’t need to think about losing character (the investing world and its society is a place where uncertainty is looked upon with contempt).

-It´s not that I am perform bad, or that my stocks are moving one way or another.
-I´m making money and the stocks are performing well, but I don´t really care about that.
-It´s short term.
+It´s not that I am performing badly, or that my stocks are moving one way or another.
+I’m making money and the stocks are performing well, but I don’t really care about that.
+It’s the short term.
 I want to know my strategy by heart.

-I´ve used the last two weeks to think about DGI, how I should do it, if I´m doing it right, and pros and cons.
-After some great conversations with other DGI investors, I´ve realized these things:
+I’ve used the last two weeks to think about DGI, how I should do it if I’m doing it right, and the pros and cons.
+After some great conversations with other DGI investors, I’ve realized these things:

-You don´t need to look for more companies, stay updated on stupid financial news or care about noise.
-The companies you have chosen (if you have chosen the right ones, later on this topic), will manage best in their industry in any storm.
-Therefor it´s normal to be doubtful in the beginning.
+You don’t need to look for more companies, stay updated on stupid financial news or care about noise.
+The companies you have chosen (if you have chosen the right ones, later on, this topic), will manage best in their industry in any storm.
+Therefore it’s normal to be doubtful in the beginning.

 Dividend Growth Investment works.
-Just got to stay focused and think about the long-term goal.
+You just got to stay focused and think about the long-term goal.
 It’s hard in the start, but easier once the dividend income rolls in.

-But, I came to realise that what I´m doing is something like trying to make a great dinner by making a meal that consist of different parts.
-Some from the french cuisine, the Italian cuisine and the Arabic cuisine.
-Yes, all of these are great dishes alone, but trying to mix them isn´t smart.
+But, I came to realize that what I’m doing is something like trying to make a great dinner by making a meal that consists of different parts.
+Some from the French cuisine, Italian cuisine, and Arabic cuisine.
+Yes, all of these are great dishes alone, but trying to mix them isn’t smart.